The Impact of Institutions on Innovation

 116 Pages Posted: 31 Jul 2016 Last revised: 13 Jan 2022

 We study the impact of inclusive institutions on innovation using novel, hand-collected, county-level data for Imperial Germany.
-Exploiting the timing and geography of the French occupation of different German regions after the French Revolution as an instrument for institutional quality, we find that the number of patents per capita was more than twice as high in counties with the longest occupation as in unoccupied counties.
+We use the timing and geography of the French occupation of different German regions after the French Revolution of 1789 as an instrument for institutional quality.
+We find that the number of patents per capita was more than twice as high in counties with the longest occupation as in unoccupied counties.
 Among the institutional changes brought by the French, the introduction of the Code civil, ensuring equality before the law, and the promotion of commercial freedom through the abolition of guilds and trade licenses had a stronger effect on innovation than the abolition of serfdom, which increased labor market mobility, and agricultural reforms that broke up the power of rural elites.
 The effect of institutions on innovation is stronger in counties with a highly developed financial sector, suggesting that financial development and inclusive institutions are important complements for the production of innovation.
 We show that the increase in patenting activity due to better institutions ultimately leads to higher economic growth.
 Our findings highlight inclusive institutions as a first order determinant of innovation.

 Keywords: Innovation, Patents, Institutions, Institutional Reform, Economic Growth